tsc-buddy/AZ-MultiRegion-Lab/README.md

 ```text
     Get-AzContext
 ```
+#### The following steps will vary between single region and multi region deployments.
+Just make sure the prerequisites are met and you should experience no issues.

-**Run the deployment script** - VMSS for example.
+**Run the deployment script** - Single Region VMSS for example.
 You will be prompted to provide the Azure region you wish to deploy into.
 ![alt-text](docs/images/runandlocation.png)

 **Provide the name of the Virtual Network you wish to deploy into**